sonic-pi-net/sonic-pi/README.md

 there is a HTML interface which is unsupported and currently only for development purposes (also supports OS X).

-### Official Qt Interface
+### Official Qt Interface on Raspberry Pi

 At this moment, the official Qt interface hasn't yet been re-integrated with the latest development work.
 Therefore, if you wish to play with the recent developments you need to use the development HTML interface.

-The dependencies for this are:
+The dependencies for building and running this are:

 * supercollider
 * ruby1.9.3
 * libqscintilla2-8
+* libqscintilla2-dev
+* qt4-dev-tools

-You will need to compile the Qt app within `app/gui` and run one of the `start-group-*` scripts to start the app.
+You will need to compile the Qt app within `app/gui` and run the script `rp-app-bin`

 The current implementation assumes the execution context is a Raspberry Pi.
 Patches for other platforms will be happily considered.